 - What is using them ‘wrongly’?
 Do I drop them?
 No, I do not drop earphones so much as lose them entirely; I have probably lost ten pairs in my life.
 Do I drop speakers too much?
 No more than the average person, I’m sure.
 Even if I were wrong in my self-assessment and belonged to the topmost percentile of speaker-droppers, I'd best not return to brands that couldn't handle it.

 - Am I a good human being?
 Look, as I've said multiple times to anyone whose ears have twitched in my direction, there is no objective 'good' and 'bad', okay?
 We've got to stop holding ourselves to cooked-up moral codes, accept that they were invented so we could all live together and sell things to each other.
 We play along so that we can hold jobs and conversations and appear sane.
 I deem as ‘good’ doing whatever makes you happy and be more yourself.
 Before you angrily close this tab, may I point you to a new article I’m working on, an expansion of this line of thought?
-Signup to get my deeply philosophical and possibly infuriating views in your inbox. ✨ CTA✨
+Subscribe to my newsletter. ✨ CTA✨

 More pertinently, I was beginning to settle on the Jabra Elite Active 65t, what with its promising title: “Jabra Elite Active 65t Alexa Enabled True Wireless in Ear Sports Earbuds with Mic, 15 Hours Battery, Titanium Black, Designed in Denmark”